 armasm only.
 Uses a shorter form of the diagnostic output.
-In this form, the original source line is not displayed and the error message text is not wrapped when it is too long to fit on a single line
+In this form, the original source line is not displayed and the error message text is not wrapped when it is too long to fit on a single line.

---diag error=tag[,tag]...
+--diag_error=tag[,tag]...

 Sets the specified diagnostic messages to Error severity.
+Use --diag_error=warning to treat all warnings as errors.

---diag remark=tag[,tag]...
+--diag_remark=tag[,tag]...